Argyrochosma incana

 Argyrochosma incana, the hairy false cloak fern, is a fern known from the southwestern United States through Mexico to Guatemala, and from a disjunct population in the Dominican Republic.
 It grows on rocky slopes and steep banks, often in forests.
 Like many of the false cloak ferns, it bears white powder on the underside of its leaves.
-First described as a species in 1825, it was transferred to the new genus Argyrochosma (the "false cloak ferns") in 1987, recognizing their distinctness from the "cloak ferns" (Notholaena sensu stricto).
+First described as a species in 1825, it was transferred to the new genus Argyrochosma in 1987.

 Description

 Argyrochosma incana is a medium-sized epipetric fern.
 The rhizome is short, thick, and may be horizontal or somewhat upright.
 It bears linear to lanceolate or linear-ligulate (straplike) scales 5 to 6 mm long and 0.8 mm wide, without teeth at the margins and long-attenuate at the tip.
 They are of a uniform dark, shiny brown, chestnut-brown or yellowish-brown color with some dark brown patches.
 From the rhizome, the fronds arise in clumps.
 From base to tip of leaf, they are 5 to 20 cm long, sometimes up to 40 cm.
 Of this length, about half is made up by the stipe (the stalk of the leaf, below the blade), which is shiny and round, hairless, and dark purple to black in color, occasionally chestnut-brown.
 It is typically 4 to 12 cm in length and 0.75 to 2 mm in diameter.

 The leaf blades are deltate (triangular) or lanceolate, tripinnate (cut into pinnae, pinnules and pinnulets) to almost quadripinnate at their bases.
 They are 3.5 to 8 cm wide, occasionally as little as 2.5 cm, obtuse (blunt) at the base and acute (pointed) to acuminate at the tip.
 The rachis (leaf axis) is round or slightly flattened.
 The rachis and the axes of the leaf segments are all dark in color; the color stops abruptly at a joint at the base of the leaf segment.
 Each blade bears 6 to 9 pairs of pinnae, borne oppositely, or nearly so, on the rachis.
 They are deltate to ovate in shape and borne on long stalks.
 The ultimate segments of the blade are broadly oblong to ovate or elliptic in shape, 3 to 5 mm long, occasionally as little as 2.5 mm, broadly obtuse at their tips and truncate or subcordate (nearly heart-shaped) at their bases.
 The leaf tissue is grayish-green in color and leathery in texture.
 The underside of the leaf is coated in white farina (powder), which may be sparsely scattered on the upper surface or absent from it.
 The leaf axes curl upwards when dry.